 THE STARFISH THROWER

-Almost every time I pray Lectio Divina (Phil 2:5), I invariably think about how Christ’s act of love, to save us from death and give us the chance at life everlasting, relates to those circumstances and experiences of my life.
+Almost every time I pray Lectio Divina (Phil 2:5), I invariably think about how Christ’s act of love, to save us from death and give us a chance at life everlasting, relates to those circumstances and experiences of my life.
 This is how I find meaning and value in those things that even happened to me a long time ago.
-One such story that impacted me then, and still hold me in its grip now, is the story of the starfish thrower as told by Joel Barker, one of the the ten people that have influenced my life for the better.
-I would like to share it with you to give you some idea of how Philippians 2:5 is like the starfish thrower, the story of the Christ.
+One such story that impacted me then and still holds me in its grip now is the story of the starfish thrower as told by Joel Barker, one of the ten people that have influenced my life for the better.
+I would like to share it with you to give you some idea of how Philippians 2:5 is like the starfish thrower, the story of Christ.

 Watch the story of the starfish thrower at least twice.
 Write down what Joel Barker says about vision and action at the end of the piece.
 Then, I want you to address these questions and use them as your meditation (that may lead to contemplation).

-Each of us who realized that, what the man is doing by throwing star fish back into the ocean is meaningful and the purpose of our life, are like the man who came upon the stranger throwing back starfish, and we want to help him do so.
+Each of us who realizes that what the man is doing by throwing starfish back into the ocean is meaningful and the purpose of our life is like the man who came upon the stranger throwing back starfish, and we want to help him do so.
 We join with the stranger to give others life.
-Christ is the stranger, we are now the man who came up to him and ask him what he was doing and decided to help him throw back star fish.
+Christ is the stranger; we are now the man who came up to him and asked him what he was doing and decided to help him throw back starfish.
 We are helpers of Christ to give life to those we throw back into the ocean of God’s love.

-Read the transcript of the Star Thrower Story by Joel Barker and answer the questions at the end.
+Read the Star Thrower Story transcript by Joel Barker and answer the questions at the end.

 “I guess I should have asked, Why are you throwing starfish into the ocean?”
 “The sun is up and the tide is going out.
 And if I don’t throw them in they’ll die.”

 “But young man, don’t you realize that there are miles and miles of beach and starfish all along it.
 You can’t possibly make a difference!”